 Additionally, I also engage in training and other activities to improve my content marketing and writing skills.
 I’m am so committed to excellence in that area, I began working toward my graduate degree in Georgetown University’s Master’s in Public Relations and Corporate Communications program in fall 2016.

-Getting this advanced degree is another way I will be able to serve my digital content writing clients more successfully.
-It’s also pretty amazing to have been accepted to Georgetown!
-I fully expect to be accepted to the new program, too.
+Getting this advanced degree also is another way I will be able to serve my digital content writing clients more successfully while taking classes since the coursework is applied–I can use what I learn in class immediately.
+It’s also pretty amazing to be a Georgetown Hoya!
+I fully expect to continue to excel in the program and am excited to be returning.

 Let’s Work Together